hackclub/hackclub/workshops/platformer/README.md

 var obstacle = createSprite(camera.position.x + width, (height-50) - 15, 30, 30);
 ```

 Gah!
 Too many obstacles!
-Remember that the `draw()` function is called repeatedly.
+Remember that the `draw()` function is called repeatedly, 60 times per second!

 We can have randomized generation if we wrap the above line in a conditional.
 We'll use the [`random()`](https://p5js.org/reference/#/p5/random) function to generate a random number between 0 and 1, and create a new obstacle only if it's above 0.95.
 This means there's a 5% chance a new obstacle will be generated during every call of `draw()`.

+Let's place the previous line into a conditional:

 ```js
 if (random() > 0.95) {